Ghilt/Listen/README.md

     -f read the next input from a file
     -c read program directly from command line
     -s change the separator for the lists going forward.
-The default is ','
+The default is ',' -l program prints result as comma separated list instead of as a string -a program prints first element of list as result -o program prints last element of list as result